 The Schuhhof is known to be the oldest square in Goslar and is located directly next to the market square.
 Here, you can have some delicious ice-cream when the weather is nice and enjoy the view of the bordering Market Church.

 Around Christmastime, dozens of pines are getting set up here to provide the Ultimate Christmas Forest vibe while enjoying some delicious German Glühwein (Mulled wine).
-But I will tell you more about that around Christmas.
-(Make sure to sign up for my Newsletter to get the reminder directly to your mailbox)

 The Marktkirche (Market Church) St. Cosmas & Damian